aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 ```

 ### Executing Custom Code When Initializing a Connection
-In some cases it's necessary to configure a connection before a user application can use it.
-Some target drivers provides such functionality and allow to specify a configuration parameter with SQL statements that are executed when connection is established.
-However, not all drivers supports such functionality.
-Also, in some cases, additional conditions should be checked in order to identify what initialization is required for a particular connection.
+Users may need to define a specific configuration for a connection that has just been opened by the driver before an application can use it.
+Not all target drivers provide this functionality, but some allow specifying a configuration parameter with SQL statements that are executed when a connection is established.
+Some cases may also require that additional conditions are checked in order to identify what initialization configuration is required for a particular connection.

 AWS JDBC Driver allows to specify a special function that can initialize a connection.
 It can be done with `ConnectionProviderManager.setConnectionInitFunc` method. `resetConnectionInitFunc` method is also available.